If you're a contract worker

 - 12 months or more

 If you’ve been a contract worker for at least 12 months in a row immediately before you’re made unemployed and your contract has been terminated (ended) early, we’ll pay you benefit up to the expected end of your contract term, or the date you return to work, whichever happens first.
 We won’t pay more than 365 days’ benefit.
-However, if you’re contract is not terminated early, in other words, it comes to its natural end, you will not be able to make a claim for unemployment benefit.
+However, if your contract is not terminated early, in other words, it comes to its natural end, you will not be able to make a claim for unemployment benefit.

 - 24 months or more

 If you’ve been a contract worker for at least 24 months in a row immediately before you’re made unemployed, we’ll pay you benefit for up to 365 days or the date you return to work, whichever happens first.
 You'll be able to claim unemployment benefit if your contract is terminated early, or if it just comes to its expected end.

 How do I know what benefit amount is right for me?